Loved to Death?

 It is a quarter of a century since the EUROPARC Federation published Loving them to death? in 1993.
 The report was a siren call for the dangers posed to wildlife and habitat in Europe’s national parks and protected areas.
 The challenges were great then, they are larger now.

 The Peak District National Park attracted 22 million tourist days way back in 1996.
-The number of visitors and the range of activities – some of them high impact – grows every year.
+The number of visitors and the range of activities – some of them are high impact – grows every year.
 There were a reported 94 million visits to National Parks in England in 2017.

 Environment Secretary Michael Gove has just launched a review of how access to National Parks and AONBs can be improved, how those who live and work in them can be better supported, and the role of protected areas in growing the rural economy.
 The focus of the review is on how designated areas can boost wildlife, support the recovery of natural habitats and connect more people with nature.